Bowen

 Health performance in Bowen is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Bowen faces significant health challenges according to AreaSearch's assessment.
+Bowen faces significant health challenges based on AreaSearch's assessment.

-Mortality rates and chronic condition prevalence are high among both younger and older age cohorts.
-The rate of private health cover is approximately 52% of the total population, which is around 6,610 people.
-The most common medical conditions in the area are arthritis and mental health issues, affecting 9.6% and 7.7% of residents respectively.
-However, 66.7% of residents claim to be completely clear of medical ailments, compared to 67.6% across Regional Queensland.
-Working-age residents have an above-average prevalence of chronic health conditions.
-The area has 20.0% of residents aged 65 and over, totaling 2,522 people.
-National rankings for these age groups are even higher than the general population.
+Mortality rates and chronic condition prevalence are high among common health conditions, affecting both younger and older age cohorts.
+Private health cover is prevalent at approximately 52% of the total population (~6,666 people), slightly higher than the average SA2 area.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.6% and 7.7% of residents respectively.
+Conversely, 66.7% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Regional Queensland.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has a higher proportion of residents aged 65 and over, with 20.1% (2,556 people) falling into this category.
+National rankings for these residents are even higher than the general population.

 Frequently Asked Questions - Health